 Looking for a complicated character to train?
-You’ve found them!
-The Ice Climbers are arguably the most technical Figure Player in Super Smash Bros.
+You’ve found one!
+You could say the Ice Climbers are among the most technical Figure Players in Super Smash Bros.
 Ultimate.
-It isn’t a good kind of complexity, either, as the Ice Climbers are often held in poor regard.
-There are a lot of puzzling intricacies to learn about them, most of which are disappointing.
-Prepare yourself – physically, mentally, and emotionally – because this guide contains information that’s tough to swallow.
+It isn’t a good kind of technical, either, as the Ice Climbers are sometimes held in poor regard.
+Prior to the 9.0.0 update, the Ice Climbers’ AI was notorious for self-destructing over and over again.
+The Ice Climbers are solid mid-tier fighters now, but there’s still a lot to learn about them.

-As long as the Ice Climbers avoid going off-stage, though, they’re decent contenders.
-Their moves deal a lot of damage, they’ve got decent range, decent kill moves… in other words, they’re decent.
-Those are the basics, but if you’d like to read even more about the Ice Climbers, you can check out their wiki page as well as a long-form essay I wrote about their problems.
+Assuming the Ice Climbers remain on-stage, they’re pretty solid contenders.
+Their moves deal a lot of damage, they’ve got a few decent kill moves… they’re not too bad!
+Those are just the basics, but if you’d like to read even more about the Ice Climbers, you can check out their wiki page as well as a long-form essay I wrote about their personal issues.

 If Spirits are your thing, try to equip your Ice Climbers with a setup before you start training them.
 If not, that’s fine, but you’ll need to brush up their skills with a few mirror matches afterwards.
 The Ice Climbers require a very specific playstyle to hold their own, and feeding them Spirits changes their move priorities.